zachary-chiodini/Decision-Tree-Learning-Classification/README.md

     This is a naive C4.5 algorithm.
     I decided to use a nested hash map as the tree structure, in which the leaf nodes are target value keys pointing to NULL values.
-    I tried to make the pseudocode as explicit as possible to avoid any confusion.
-    However, because the algorithm is recursive and creates a nested structure, it is inherently a little complex.
+    The algorithm is recursive and creates a nested structure.
-    I prefer a more explicit description over a more simplified one, because the latter will lead to ambiguity.
     Note that this algorithm will produce a decision tree, but does not guarantee the optimal tree structure.
 </p>